Code-Institute-Submissions/IFDMSP-A/README.md

 * Any other items/feature not explicitly stated above

+* Finally it is possible to create a differentiation between the parties and their challenges and behavior.
+This has been avoided as it would increase the volume of code, and from the BBC perspective they wish the player/user to experience the political drama ( as in election campaigning) rather than the precise intricacies between the parties like and dislikes

 ># Structure

 The data required for the game will be primarily integrated into the JavaScript file, as opposed to the html file.